Sitefinity/sitefinity-aspnetcore-mvc-samples/src/change-grid-system/README.md

 This example demonstrates how to:

 1. Create a custom layout file and load your own css framework.
+2. Override form default layout file and load your own css framework.
+3. Change the template of the section widget
-2. Change the template of the section widget
+3. Change the template of the form section widget
-3. Create a tag helper for building custom grid system classes for the section widget columns.
+4. Create a tag helper for building custom grid system classes for the section widget columns.

 ## Custom layout: